Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ### Running the ingestion process

 Let's now execute this process.
-First you need to make sure you have deployed the indexer service to Azure.
+First, you need to make sure you have deployed the indexer service to Azure.
 If you forgot to do it during the **Azure Setup** step, just run this command:

 ```bash
 azd deploy indexer